vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 taken to mean ‘the doctrine of/adhered to by Udbhavarāśi’, it may be signif-

-icant to note that SPS 167.129–30 refers to the Pa˜
+icant to note that SPS 167.129–30 refers to the Pañcārtha doctrine imparted

-ncārtha doctrine imparted

 by Lāguḍi to his disciples as ‘His own doctrine’: svasiddhānta \(above, ṇ 3 on p.
 527\).
 Possibly the phrase ‘his own doctrine’ within this lineage was a shib-boleth, a denomination signifying ‘**H**is own doctrine’, thereby claiming that the doctrine was the only true one, revealed directly by Lord Lāguḍi himself.

 The phrase ‘an ocean for the streams of his own doctrine’ makes sense, if the

-‘ocean’, i.e. the ascetic, is conceived a receptacle of the streams that make up the Pāśupata/Pa˜

-ncārtha traditioṇ We will come across another Pāśupata
+‘ocean’, i.e. the ascetic, is conceived a receptacle of the streams that make up the Pāśupata/Pañcārtha traditioṇ We will come across another Pāśupata

 ascetic who was devoted to ‘his own doctrine’ below, \(p.
 539\).